 - The first page of the manuscript should include the title, author’s full name, affiliation, the complete mailing address, and e-mail address of the corresponding author.

 - The second page should include an abstract not exceeding 200 words and key words (up to three).
-Abstract should be divided into Purpose, Participant(s) and Methods, Results, Conclusion, and begin each section with new lines.
+Abstract should be structured according to the following format: Purpose, Participant(s) and Methods, Results, Conclusion, and begin each section with new lines.
 Abbreviations and special symbols should not be used in the abstract.
 Use the active voice, when expressing ideas, opinions, or hypothesizing, etc., with a grammatical subject, such as: “we”, “the author(s)”, or the name of the citing author, or “he”, or “they”.
 Do not use Subject(s), instead, use Participant(s).
 Do not report p-values, or describe the statistical methods in the Abstract.
 Do not write “men” or “women”; instead, write “males” or “females”.

 - The third page should start from INTRODUCTION.
 In the INTRODUCTION describe the background and purpose of the research.
 Write simply and describe the purpose accurately.
 Do not insert spaces at the beginning of new paragraphs.
 Do not insert lines between paragraphs.
 In PARTICIPANTS AND METHODS do not use subheadings.
-Do not write “sex”; write “gender”.
+Terms sex and gender should be used appropriately.
+Sex should be used when reporting biological factors and gender should be used when reporting gender identity or psychosocial/cultural factors.
 Write the participants average age (years), weight (kg, not Kg), height (cm).
 Report SD to the first decimal place.
 Regarding ethics, if approved by an ethics committee, write the name of the ethics committee and the given approval number.
 If not approved by an ethics committee, describe the ethical considerations.
 Specify whether or not written informed consent was obtained from each participant.
 Describe the experimental plan and outcome measures.
 Give the product name and manufacturer of measuring devices.
 Describe the measurement procedures.
 Describe statistical methods and software used. p<0.05 must be written in lower case.
 In RESULTS do not use subheadings.
 Report results with leading zeroes and decimal points: e.g 0.05, not .05; and 2.34, not 2,34.
 Report results using the past tense, and specify the units of measure.
 Report numbers with no more than three significant figures, and use no more decimal places than necessary.
 In DISCUSSION write a summary of the conclusion.
 Discuss the interpretation, correctness of the measurements, limitations of the study, proof of hypothesis, further prospects, suggestions and challenges.
 Avoid dramatic interpretation.
 Finish with the conclusion.

 - If a part of your research was presented in a conference, write the name of the conference, volume and issue number of the abstract or the URL of the abstract page after Discussion.